SnapITSolutions/snapit-hacktoberfest/.github/pull_request_template.md

 Please format the PR title appropriately based on the type of change:
   <type>[!]: <description>
-Where <type> is one of: docs, chore, feature, fix, test.
+Where <type> is one of: docs, chore, feat, fix, test, refactor.
 Add a '!' after the type for breaking changes (e.g. feat!: new breaking feature).

+Types
+feat: (new feature for the user, not a new feature for build script)
+fix: (bug fix for the user, not a fix to a build script)
+docs: (changes to the documentation)
+refactor: (refactoring production code, eg. renaming a variable)
+test: (adding missing tests, refactoring tests; no production code change)
+chore: (updating grunt tasks etc; no production code change)

 **All third-party contributors acknowledge that any contributions they provide will be made under the same open-source license that the open-source project is provided under.**